-- Remove any options fitted (only options which do not require tools). - Wipe down the individual parts using a cloth or soft brush, ordinary household cleaning agents (pH = 6 -8) and warm water. - 3.
+- 1. Remove any installed optional equipment (only optional equipment which does not require tools). - Wipe down the individual parts using a cloth or soft brush, ordinary household cleaning agents (pH = 6 -8) and warm water. - 3.
 Rinse the parts with warm water. - 4.
 Thoroughly dry the parts with a dry cloth. - Car polish and soft wax can be used on painted metal surfaces to remove abrasions and restore gloss.